Table of contents

 - This is the case for anything but especially outreach; you can’t expect immediate results.
 It’s possible to witness quick wins such as a lead replying after your first LinkedIn message. however, building relationships and closing deals take time.
 A lead answer is only the first step, you haven’t made the sale yet.

-Why do you need a sales workflow?
+Why do you need a sales workflow process?

 A sales workflow allows you to increase efficiency by automating core processes, from lead generation to closing deals.
+A well defined process comes with several benefits:

 Generate more leads